Negotiators often walk into the bargaining table with a mix of optimism and caution.

 Instead of asking narrow, yes-or-no questions, try inquiries like, “What factors influence your decision-making process?” or “What challenges are you facing that we might help solve?”
 These types of questions encourage dialogue and reveal valuable insights.

-Be sure to just ask one question at a time to avoid overwhelming the other side and ensure clarity.
+Be sure to ask only one question at a time to avoid overwhelming the other side and to ensure clarity.
 Genuine curiosity is key—being nonjudgmental in your approach prevents defensiveness and keeps communication flowing smoothly.

 SHOW YOU UNDERSTAND THEIR PERSPECTIVE